 We’re loving the look of this gable roof over the patio in their backyard.
 It’s perfect for hanging out night and day, rain or shine.

 This flat roof acts as both a covering for a section of the first-floor deck as well as a balcony for the second floor of the home.
 Now, that’s what we call efficient.

 Let us know if you like any of the styles from the images in the section above.
 As for design, there are three main types of roofing that you can choose for your deck.
 They include:

 Are you still interested in building a roof over your deck?
-If so, contact our team at Legacy Service.
-We’ll be happy to go over whatever you need, from style to design to costs.
+If so, contact your local roofing expert.
+They’ll be happy to go over whatever you need, from style to design to costs.
 In no time, you’ll be enjoying your deck all over again with your friends and family, this time protected from the sun and rain.
-To learn more about our roofing services, give us a call at 215-798-9790 or contact us.
+To learn more about our roofing services, give us a call at 215-798-9790.